-This is the draft ATNP/3 Validation Report for various enhancements which have been made to the ATN Upper Layer Communications Service (ULCS) by ATNP/WG3/SG3.
+This is a draft of the Validation Report for ATNP/3 relating to the draft enhancements to the Technical provisions for the ATN Upper Layer Communications Service (ULCS).

 This report presents the results of the validation and implementation programmes that have been undertaken by various States and Organisations, which apply to the ULCS Enhancements.
-It summarises the ULCSrelated results and analyses them against a set of high level validation objectives (VOs).
+It summarises the ULCS-related results and analyses them against a set of high-level validation objectives (VOs).
 It is concluded that the enhanced technical provisions will be sufficiently validated for inclusion in ICAO Doc.
 9705, with the possible exception of the Secure Dialogue Service.